anay-208/cf-pages-image-optimisation-next/README.md

 > #### Good To Know
 >
 > If you're thinking about directly transforming with workers in api route, it won't work.
-If you create a separate worker to do this, it'll only work then.
+If you create a separate worker to do this, it'll then only work.

 To Create the WAF Rule: